aaronsisler/docs.development-environment/languages/node-js.md

 nvm install v18
 ```

-- Use a installed version of Node
+- Use an installed version of Node

 ```bash
 nvm use 18